Over $1 Billion won for our clients!

 • Request a copy of the police report.
 When law enforcement arrives on the scene, they will complete a report of the incident.
 Be sure to ask for a copy.

 • Visit a healthcare professional.
 Even if you think your injuries aren’t serious, visit a doctor or healthcare professional as soon as you can.
 Some injuries, like back and neck injuries, do not appear to be severe at first but can produce symptoms long after the accident.
-It will be easier to connect your condition with the accident if you have seen a doctor right after the accident and told them about your physical condition.
+It will be easier to connect your condition with the accident if you have seen a doctor right after it and told them about your physical condition.

 • Take notes.
 Begin a journal and take notes on how you feel both physically and mentally after the accident.
 This could be helpful in court down the road.